By Derek Lutz, Chief Executive Officer, Lean Six Search

 A damn notebook.

-What moves the needle?
+- What moves the needle?

-What gets me paid?
+- What gets me paid?

-What builds the brand?
+- What builds the brand?

 If it's not one of those, it's a distraction.
 Analog clarity in a digital storm.

+The act of writing something down, physically, is a neurological anchor.
+It tells your brain: "This matters."
 Forget the tech stack for a second.
 Find a cheap notebook.
 Use it every day.
-The ROI will embarrass your favorite app.
+The ROI will embarrass your favourite app.

-6. Travel isn’t the distraction...
-It’s the advantage
+6. Travel isn't the distraction — it's the advantage

-You get out of your routine, out of your habits, and suddenly the truth shows up.
-Raw.
-Obvious.
-Undeniable.
-That’s what travel does.
+None of that was in a productivity manual.
+No one tells you the best work might come when you least expect it.
+That's what travel does.
 It forces you to simplify.
 It strips away the fluff.
 It hands you the question: What actually matters?

 7. Don't confuse busyness with progress